The Gist: Disorientation is a gripping campus novel that uses satire to confront bias and complicity in academic spaces.

 In Conclusion

-Ingrid’s reconnection with her parents and heritage is a powerful narrative to conclude the novel.
-It symbolized the reclamation of her identity from a Eurocentric institution that sought to silence and appropriate it.
+Ingrid’s reconnection with her parents and heritage is a powerful narrative that concludes the novel.
+It symbolizes the reclamation of her identity from a Eurocentric institution that sought to silence and appropriate it.
 In conclusion, Disorientation is a thought-provoking novel that uses satire to tackle complex issues within academia and the Asian-American experience.

 Buy Disorientation